-Wyrmwood draws from an extremely broad range of species, both in our Core 16 and our Custom Workshop, with woods from all around the world.
+Wyrmwood draws from an extremely broad range of species, both in our Core and Expanded lines, with woods from all around the world.
 While the vast majority of our timbers are not threatened, we consider the issue of wood sourcing an important ethical question, for ourselves and our clients, and have created this page to discuss the issue, as well as highlight the woods that are classified as “Threatened” on the IUCN Red List.
 Thank you for your interest in this vital issue.

 Exotic Wood Sourcing Ethics